slatedocs/slate/source/includes/_authentication.md

   Please note that while we provide such measures, it is still up to those who wish to receive webhook notifications to implement the checks of authenticity with the strategy described.
 </aside>

-Our strategy involves the generation of a signature which is constructed for each request sent by HandsHQ and can be verified by the consumer due to the fact that the only other holder of the shared secret is HandsHQ, the signature also protects against request tamperings, see below for details:
+Our strategy involves the generation of a signature that is constructed for each request sent by HandsHQ and can be verified by the consumer.
+Due to the fact that the only other holder of the shared secret is HandsHQ, the signature also protects against request tamperings.
+See below for details.

 ### Signature details